redhat-cop/operator-utils/README.md

 }
 ```

+Convenience methods are also available for when resources are templated.
+See the [templatedenforcingcrd](./pkgcontroller/templatedenforcingcrd/templatedenforcingcrd_controller.go) controller as an example.

 ## Local Development

 Execute the following steps to develop the functionality locally.
 It is recommended that development be done using a cluster with `cluster-admin` permissions.